sammshen/GCC-Shell/README.md

 - specifically, the implementation of ls: not a syscall, need to create a child and run execvp("ls", args)
 - implementation of redir
 - Cleaning up after myself and using -fsanitize=address flag and freeing properly
+- Issue: Using strtok on two different strings

   TODO